619: Red Zone Cuba

 I like this one, ‘cause it’s whiter.

-The Clark doll experiments (1939) proved that African-American children showed a bias toward Caucasian dolls, particularly in segregated areas of the country.
+The Clark doll experiments (1939) proved that Black children showed a bias toward Caucasian dolls, particularly in segregated areas of the country.
 (The dolls were identical except for skin color).
 The experiment was cited during the famous civil rights case Brown v.
 Board of Education, as an argument that separate-but-equal schooling should be against the law.

 Yes, that’s Eisenhower’s America.